-We met the Housing Minister, Kit Mathouse, on 14 November to discuss some of our concerns and as the review is a cross-departmental one, we would also appreciate the opportunity to meet with you to discuss it.
+We met the Housing Minister, Kit Malthouse, on 14 November to discuss some of our concerns and we would also appreciate the opportunity to meet you to discuss them.

 As you may be aware, Gypsy, Roma and Traveller (GRT) communities are amongst the most marginalised and vulnerable in UK society, facing multiple disadvantages across different areas of life.
 This has been identified by the Equalities and Human Rights Commission including in their recent Is England Fairer? report (2018).
 Amongst the issues faced are poorer health, lower educational outcomes, lack of access to culturally appropriate accommodation, and frequent exposure to racism and discrimination.
-Some of the disadvantages have been highlighted in the Race Disparity Audit but unfortunately due to the lack of consistent and robust ethnic monitoring data across government departments, Gypsy Roma and Traveller data was less visible.
+Some of the disadvantages have been highlighted in the Race Disparity Audit but unfortunately due to the lack of consistent and robust ethnic monitoring data across government departments, Gypsy Roma and Traveller data were less visible.